A Eulogy for my Grandfather

 He made it to 100, spending his milestone birthday last year surrounded by friends and family.

 And he did what he always did and took charge of the situation with grace, poise, and authority.
-Despite not remembering he was 100, nor did he recognize the people in attendance, he spoke clearly and confidently.
+Despite not remembering he was 100, nor recognizing most of the people in attendance, he spoke clearly and confidently.

 “I want to thank everyone here for coming to see me today.
 And I hope you all enjoy yourselves and have a wonderful time!”